-The proposed ordinance outlines and codifies the process for obtaining a permit to operate a cannabis business.
-This includes the initial application procedure, permittee selection process, renewal, revocation, and transfer of a cannabis business permit.
-It should be noted that applications will be reviewed per the Procedure Guidelines and Review Criteria.
-These guidelines will provide specifics of the merit-based application process, including application requirements and evaluation procedures and criteria are being developed.
-The proposed ordinance calls for a separate resolution or resolutions regarding specific Procedure Guidelines and Review Criteria this ordinance.
+Chapter 5 of Title VI of the City of Madera Municipal Code (MMC) outlines and codifies the process for obtaining a permit to operate a cannabis business.
+This included the initial application procedure, permittee selection process, renewal, revocation, and transfer of a cannabis business permit.
+It should be noted that applications will be reviewed per Procedure Guidelines and Review Criteria.